bwv988/docker-hadoop/README.md

 # Hadoop Docker

-Debian Jessie based Hadoop docker.
+Debian Jessie-based Docker for Hadoop components.

+**NOTE:** This is just for development and not optimized for production use.

 ## Introduction